Color theory: History of color theory

 Isaac Newton (d.
 1727) worked extensively on color theory, helping and developing his own theory from stating the fact that white light is composed of a spectrum of colors, and that color is not intrinsic to objects, but rather arises from the way an object reflects or absorbs different wavelengths.
-His 1672 paper on the nature of white light and colours forms the basis for all work that followed on colour and colour vision.
+His 1672 paper on the nature of white light and colors forms the basis for all work that followed on color and color vision.

-The RYB primary colors became the foundation of 18th-century theories of color vision, as the fundamental sensory qualities that are blended in the perception of all physical colors, and conversely, in the physical mixture of pigments or dyes.
+The RYB color model (based on red-blue-yellow) became the foundation of 18th-century theories of color vision, as the fundamental sensory qualities that are blended in the perception of all physical colors, and conversely, in the physical mixture of pigments or dyes.
 These theories were enhanced by 18th-century investigations of a variety of purely psychological color effects, in particular the contrast between "complementary" or opposing hues that are produced by color afterimages and in the contrasting shadows in colored light.
 These ideas and many personal color observations were summarized in two founding documents in color theory: the Theory of Colours (1810) by the German poet Johann Wolfgang von Goethe, and The Law of Simultaneous Color Contrast (1839) by the French industrial chemist Michel Eugène Chevreul.
 Charles Hayter published A New Practical Treatise on the Three Primitive Colours Assumed as a Perfect System of Rudimentary Information (London 1826), in which he described how all colors could be obtained from just three.

-Subsequently, German and English scientists established in the late 19th century that color perception is best described in terms of a different set of primary colors—red, green and blue-violet (RGB)—modeled through the additive mixture of three monochromatic lights.
-Subsequent research anchored these primary colors in the differing responses to light by three types of color receptors or cones in the retina (trichromacy).
+Physiological theories of color started in the early 19th century with scientist Thomas Young.
+He hypothetized that humans could only perceive three primary colors (trichromacy) and combine them internally.
+Later Hermann von Helmholtz, based on Young's work, postulated that humans had three different cone cells for red, green and blue (RGB).
+This became known as Young–Helmholtz theory.
 On this basis the quantitative description of the color mixture or colorimetry developed in the early 20th century, along with a series of increasingly sophisticated models of color space and color perception, such as the opponent process theory.

 Munsell's 1905 color system represents colors using three color-making attributes, value (lightness), chroma (saturation), and hue.